 - An applicant should be in good physical and mental health.

-- Your home will be inspected to see that it meets minimum safety and health standards.
+- During the licensing process, your home will be inspected to see that it meets safety and health standards.

 - If you or anyone living in your home have been convicted or pleaded guilty or no contest to a felony crime, you might be disqualified from becoming a Partner Family.

 When a child is placed in your home, Partner Families are expected to participate in child’s case by participating in the following:

 - It is an expectation that each Partner Family work with our children’s biological parents.